The Exorcist (franchise): Dominion: Prequel to the Exorcist (2005)

-Future

-The Exorcist (2023)
+The Exorcist: Believer (2023)

-In August 2020, it was revealed that Morgan Creek Entertainment is developing a theatrical reboot of The Exorcist.
-In December, Blumhouse Productions and Morgan Creek changed the reboot to a "direct" sequel which will be directed by Halloween's director David Gordon Green.
-Jason Blum, David Robinson and James Robinson will produce.
+In August 2020, it was revealed that Morgan Creek Entertainment was developing a theatrical reboot of The Exorcist.
+In December, Blumhouse Productions and Morgan Creek changed the reboot to a "direct" sequel which would be directed by Halloween's director David Gordon Green.
+Jason Blum, David Robinson and James Robinson would produce.
 Though the film serves as a direct follow-up to the original, Green confirmed that each of the franchise installments are still canon to his new film.

-In July 2021, it was revealed that a trilogy of sequels are in development with David Gordon Green attached as director on each film.
-Green and Peter Sattler would write the screenplay, from a story by Green, Scott Teems, and Danny McBride.
-Jason Blum will serve as producer, alongside James Robinson and David Robinson.
-Burstyn will reprise her role from the original film, with Leslie Odom Jr. co-starring.
-The projects will be joint-venture productions between Blumhouse Productions and Morgan Creek Entertainment, with Universal Pictures serving as distributing company.
+In July 2021, it was revealed that a trilogy of sequels were in development with David Gordon Green attached as director on each film.
+Green and Peter Sattler would write the screenplays, from a story by Green, Scott Teems, and Danny McBride.
+Jason Blum would serve as producer, alongside James Robinson and David Robinson.
+Burstyn would reprise her role from the original film, with Leslie Odom Jr. co-starring.
+The projects would be joint-venture productions between Blumhouse Productions and Morgan Creek Entertainment, with Universal Pictures serving as distributing company.
 Universal collaborated with Peacock to purchase distribution rights for $400 million total.
-The second and third films of the trilogy are being optioned as Peacock exclusive films.
+The second and third films of the trilogy were being optioned as Peacock exclusive films.
 Later that month, Linda Blair stated that she had not yet been contacted to reprise her role from the original film.

-In June 2022, Burstyn stated that she has completed production for her part in the film, revealing that principal photography had commenced some time previous.
-The untitled sequel is scheduled to be released on October 13, 2023.
+In June 2022, Burstyn stated that she had completed production for her part in the film, revealing that principal photography had commenced some time previous.
+The film was theatrically released on October 6, 2023.
+The film's terrible reception lead the studio to cancel the remainder of Green's planned trilogy.

-Untitled sequels

-In July 2021 when a trilogy of Exorcist films was announced, two sequels were confirmed to be concurrently in development.
-David Gordon Green is slated to serve as director, while work on the scripts for the two additional movies is ongoing.
+Untitled The Exorcist reboot (TBA)

+By May 2024, Mike Flanagan was in talks to direct the next Exorcist film.
+Later that month, Flanagan was confirmed to be directing, writing and producing a new Exorcist film as a reboot.
+The reboot was slated for release on March 13, 2026, but Flanagan revealed in a Tumblr post that the film was not going to begin production until after he finished work on the miniseries adaptation of Carrie and that there was "no way it's coming out next March."

 Television

 The Exorcist (2016–2017)

 In 2016, 20th Century Fox Television developed a television series of The Exorcist, designed as a continuation of the film.
-The premise was described as "a propulsive, serialized psychological thriller following two very different men tackling one family’s case of horrifying demonic possession, and confronting the face of true evil".
+The premise was described as "a propulsive, serialized psychological thriller following two very different men tackling one family's case of horrifying demonic possession, and confronting the face of true evil".
 Rupert Wyatt directed the pilot episode whilst Alfonso Herrera and Ben Daniels were cast as Father Tomas Ortega and Father Marcus Keane.
 Geena Davis was cast as Angela Rance in the pilot.
 The pilot was filmed in Chicago in early 2016.
 The series ran for two seasons, and was canceled by Fox in May 2018.